SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/linux.md

     * [Syslog Source](https://help.sumologic.com/03Send-Data/Sources/01Sources-for-Installed-Collectors/Syslog-Source)

-## Install the PCI Compliance for Linux App and view the Dashboards
+## Installing the PCI Compliance for Linux App

-### Install the Sumo Logic App
-!

 Now that you have set up collection, install the Sumo Logic App for PCI Compliance for Linux to use the preconfigured searches and [Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/16PCI_Compliance/PCI_Compliance_for_Linux/03PCI-Compliance-for-Linux-Dashboards#Dashboards) that provide insight into your data.